 Square it all off by lining things up and making sure that you have a nice square from your hem all the way down your body.

-Sew it all together using French seams:
+Step 8: Sew it all together using French seams.

 French seams give your sewing projects a professional finish that tucks away all fraying raw seam edges without needing a serger.
 So they’re perfect for this pillowcase pattern because it will hold up a lot better in the washing machine.
 See my post about how to sew French seams for a whole lot more.